-- □ A site plan which delineates any water bodies, wetlands, and/or buffers in relation to the development footprint. - ☐ A summary of the assessment of water body and wetland functions. - □ A letter from the accredited land trust or relevant public agency stating that a transfer of land rights for the habitat and buffer has taken place or will take place if the project is built, such that these areas will be protected in perpetuity.
+- ☐ A site plan which delineates any water bodies or wetlands and buffers in relation to the project. - ☐ A summary of the assessment of water body and wetland functions. - □ A letter from the accredited land trust or relevant public agency stating that a transfer of land rights for the habitat and buffer has taken place or will take place if the project is built, such that these areas will be protected in perpetuity.